Growing Your Own Fruit & Veg on a Limited Budget - Tates of Sussex

 Shopping List Suggestions

-The list of herbs, fruit and vegetables below are suggestions that will give you a high yield within a small space and for the smallest budget.
+These crops are reliable, productive and ideal for beginners on a budget.
 They can also all be sown directly outside with no need for starting off in modules or trays.
 If you can manage a little extra cost for seed trays and compost you will be able to start growing and harvesting earlier in the year.

 • Lettuce (seed packets of mixed leaves)